 Size: 81 sq. ft. ⸱ Height: 7 ft. ⸱ Weight: 30 lbs. ⸱ Season: 3 ⸱ Waterproofing: 1,200 mm

-The Napier Sportz Family SUV tent is a great all-around, three-season tent that gives ample space for up to nine people.
-It measures 15 x 9′ (including the screen room) and is over seven feet tall, so you can easily stand and walk around inside.
+The Napier Sportz Family SUV tent is a versatile three-season tent providing ample space for up to nine people.
+It measures 15 x 9′ (including the screen room) and stands over seven feet tall, so you can easily stand and walk around inside.

 This tent weighs 53 pounds, so it’s cumbersome and requires two people to set it up, but for some, all that extra space will be worth the additional weight.